infinum/android-buggy/README.md

 To use the library, you have to initialize it with Builder.
 You can add resources (for example log files) and processors (for example `EncryptionBuggyResourceProcessor`) to the builder and then build it.
+It is important to note that **order of adding processors matters**.
+In the order they are added, they will be applied to the resources when exporting.
 The builder will return a `Buggy` instance which you can use to export resources.

 ```kotlin